youfoundmalik/Dynamic-New-Blog/README.md

 ## Overview

 This project is a simple and elegant blog site that curates news articles from three open-source news APIs.
-It presents the articles in a clean layout and provides links to the original sources.
+It presents the articles in a clean paginated layout and provides links to the original sources.
 Users can personalize their feed, search for news, and filter results based on various criteria.

 ## Data Sources